 Key features of a Best-Self Review™

 15Five firmly believes that individual high performance is a natural byproduct of someone being, and becoming, their best self.
 The Best-Self Review is a revolutionary new performance management practice that shifts the context for employees from one where they are judged and graded, to being supported on their journey of continued success.
 Using research-backed question templates and the ability to aggregate an employee’s wins, challenges, and progress on key objectives, the Best-Self Review eliminates and steers the conversion toward growth and forward-looking performance.
-Read more about the science of our Best-Self Review feature.

 Growth and Development questions: Reflect on your accomplishments and opportunities for growth that relate to the progress of your work goals.
 Instead of simply grading past performance, this section aligns employee efforts with company objectives.
 Managers can focus on wins, since research shows that strengths-based development conversations increase motivation and improve performance.

 Company values: How you achieve a goal is as important as what you achieved.
 The Company Values assessment allows employees to reflect on how they contributed to the core company values and mission.
 This process keeps values top of mind for employees and guides the everyday decisions they make.